Summary

 How can you make personal goodwill more transferable for the buyer?

 To maximize the value of personal goodwill for your potential buyers, you can enhance transferability by documenting knowledge, training employees, and nurturing customer relationships.
-This will help show the prospective buyer that the personal goodwill your business has to offer is worth it, bringing more value to your business.
+This will help show the prospective buyer that your business’s personal goodwill is worth it, bringing more value to your business.

 Know what counts as an add-back with our article understanding add-backs when selling a business.